LucioFlavioRosa/Data_Engineering/Project_1-Data-Modeling-with-Postgres/README.md

 ## ETL Pipeline

-Extract, transform, load (ETL) is the general procedure of copying data from one or more sources into a destination system which represents the data differently from the sources or in a different context than the sources.
+Extract, transform, load (ETL) is the general procedure of copying data from one or more sources into a destination system which represents the data differently from, or in a different context than, the sources.

 #### Extracting and Transforming the Data